faizmomin/PolyPaint/README.md

 ONGOING!

-Python 3 - Tkinter - PyTorch
+Python 3 - Tkinter - TensorFlow

 Created by University of Waterloo students: